What does “kochira koso” mean in Japanese?

 - boku – 僕 (ぼく) : a pronoun meaning ‘I’ in Japanese.
 This is used mainly by boys and young males.

 - ni – に : a case particle used to say in which direction an action goes.
-In the example, this is used after “boku” to indicate to whom she said “thank you, too!”
+In the example, this is used after “boku” to indicate to whom she said “my pleasure, too!”

 - to – と : a case particle working as a quote marker.
 In the example, this works after the clause to indicate what she said.